WishfulShopping/WebExtension/README.md

 You can share your data to everyone using the share button to generate an url that look like https://wishfulshopping.github.io/WebExtension/?url=http://127.0.0.1:5984/my-database/#/import No data is stored on this static website.

+You can come back to the demo with the direct link https://wishfulshopping.github.io/WebExtension/

 ## Custom queries